“I want to go back to schools back home and tell them how important education is and show them the importance of working hard”.

 “We didn’t have any family around but luckily we were active in the church and they watched over us and were our first point of contact when we needed help,” says Bongi.
 “I had to learn to be independent and ensure we managed at home.
 I worked hard at school and, when it came to moving up to high school, I had to apply for myself.
 Same for university.”

-When thing were at their most difficult in Grade Five after Bongi’s mother died, his teacher, Mable Monyati, took him under her wing at school.
+When things were at their most difficult in Grade Five after Bongi’s mother died, his teacher, Mable Monyati, took him under her wing at school.
 “I confided in her about what was happening in my life.
 She believed in me and made me understand it was not my fault and that I could change my life through education.

-“She told me I had potential and I needed to work hard and get a good education so I can make a difference,” says Bongi, who was a top scholar.
+“She told me I had potential and I needed to work hard and get a good education, so I can make a difference,” says Bongi, who was a top scholar.

 From a young boy, Bongi believed he had to succeed because he was the only one in his family who was could change their situation.
 “I realised that if I don’t take the initiative to get us out of this bad situation, nobody ever would,” he says.